-/BIT\ORDER=bit\order
+/BIT ORDER=bit order

 Specifies the order in which bits in each glyph are placed.
 Accepted values are MSBFIRST (most significant bit) or LSBFIRST (least significant bit).
-The default is LSBFIRST on both the OpenVMS VAX and AXP architectures.
+The default is LSBFIRST on all VMS architectures.

-/BYTE\ORDER=byte\order
+/BYTE ORDER=byte order

 Specifies the order in which multibyte data (including metrics and bitmaps) in the file is written.
 Accepted values are MSBFIRST (most significant bit) or LSBFIRST (least significant bit).
-The default is LSBFIRST on both the OpenVMS VAX and AXP architectures.
+The default is LSBFIRST on all VMS architectures.

-/END=decimal\character\value
+/END=decimal character value